Kyriosity/read-write/README+/software/README.md

 ## ...  which is the very beginning

-Resource scaling will tear this patchwork, and it's not a figure of speech.
+Resource scaling will tear this patchwork.
+It's not a figure of speech even if we speak not about OS, dev platforms, or games but traditional LOB applications.

 High abstraction will result in badly manageable chaos.
 The growing size and complexity of a less challenging design will last longer but deliver a kludge of loosely coupled parts, where "loosely" redefines horribly.

 To delve in, we shall first explode the picture.